djvill/APLS/doc/how-to-use/search/inverted-matches.md

 The former belongs on this page, the latter probably not (it's connected to _doesn't match_ by form but not by function).
 But the larger topic deserves its own page.

-Can frame in terms of (1) aligment dependency, (2) other structural empties (e.g., all words w/o an orthography annotation are redacted [minus some weird ones that are just . or - or ?]), (3) rando missings (eventually link to data coverage page)
+Can frame in terms of (1) segment dependency, (2) other structural empties (e.g., all words w/o an orthography annotation are redacted [minus some weird ones that are just . or - or ?]), (3) rando missings (eventually link to data coverage page)
 {% endcomment %}